routabeta/portfolio/src/content/projects/line_following_robot.md

 ## Project Overview

-I build an adaptive line following robot using an analog 5 IR sensor array and an Elegoo Uno R3.
+I built an adaptive line following robot using an analog 5 IR sensor array and an Elegoo Uno R3.
 The robot calibrates for 5 seconds before moving, using collected IR values to build two confidence intervals around a given 'light' and 'dark' reading.
-This approach allows for dynamic, *fuzzy* sensing that can adapt do different lighting and colour environments.
+This approach allows for dynamic, *fuzzy* sensing that can adapt to different lighting and colour environments.

 ---

 ## Design Process

 I began by researching existing implementations of this project to find a hardware setup that balanced cost with performance.
-I settled on an IR array and a two-motor design, which would allor me to implement more sophisticated algorithms than a simple 'bang-bang' controller.
+I settled on an IR array and a two-motor design, which would allow me to implement more sophisticated algorithms than a simple 'bang-bang' controller.

 I created mock CAD designs for each of the components in my project, like the motors and boards, so I could create an assembly to gauge fit.
 I prototyped the chassis and motor mounts in Solidworks, and 3D printed them at my local library.